giellalt/lang-smn/src-cg3-disambiguator.cg3.md

 * **SEMXr2066** Removes Gen if there is a human or org to the right, exeption for *čállingiela áhčči* and so on

 * **SEMXxr2071** Removes Gen: Nobody can possess a Proper name?
 Except from (Pron Pers) and Sem/Fem OR Sem/Mal

+* **SEMXxPropOrg** Removes Gen: Who can possess Prop Sem/Org?
+Names or their possessed ones can !!

 * **SEMdep** Select Gen if main-organization in front of department
 * **SEMorghum** select gen if organization or education in front of human